 The implementation of the larger SR phase III trial has been prioritized.
 The trial is fully approved by all required regulatory and ethical instances and has been opened for recruitment in May 2014.
 A GCP compatible trial infrastructure has been fully established at the international sponsor Charité and the national co-sponsors.
 The department for legal affairs has set up a framework of contracts covering all involved parties.
 The finalization of the complex sponsor delegation and site contracts integrating the requirements of the involved pharmaceutical company Immunomedics bound to US law and FDA requirements led to delay of the whole procedure and thus the opening of the SR trial.
 In the meantime, the majority of participating countries have signed the co-sponsor contracts and have been initiated for start of patient recruitment (Fig. 0.3).
-One-hundred-seventy-seven (70%) of the planned 252 clinical study sites have signed contracts and been opened.
-Half (347) of the required patients have been recruited so far showing unexpectedly high randomization compliance.
+Seventy-six percent of the planned 251 clinical study sites have signed contracts and been opened.
+About half (312) of the required patients have been recruited so far showing unexpectedly high randomization compliance.
 A series of 5 substantial amendments of the IntReALL SR 2010 protocol have been approved by the competent authorities.

-The central pharmacovigilance revealed 211 reported serious adverse events so far.
+The central pharmacovigilance revealed 150 reported serious adverse events.
 The 4th data safety update report (DSUR) has been accepted by the competent authorities.

-The Data Safety Monitoring Board (DSMB) has met a 5th time on September 25, 2017 and has approved the further conduct of the trial.
+The Data Safety Monitoring Board (DSMB) has met a 4th time in January 2017 and has approved the further conduct of the trial.